William Barr In Italy Heard Secret Tape Of Shadowy Joseph Mifsud, Who Said Russia Had Dirt On Hillary Clinton

 The investigation into Trump’s connections to Russia in their covert operation to sway the 2016 election in his favor began when an Australian diplomat revealed to U.S. authorities that a Trump campaign foreign policy adviser, George Papadopoulos, had been told that the Russian government was in possession of “dirt” on Democrat Hillary Clinton in the form of “thousands of emails, as The Inquisitr reported.

 The person who passed the information on the Russian “dirt” to Papadopoulos was Mifsud.
-But Papdopoulos has since claimed, without evidence, that Mifsud was not a Russian agent at all, but was in fact working for agencies within the U.S. that were already engaging in a conspiracy against Trump.
+But Papadopoulos has since claimed, without evidence, that Mifsud was not a Russian agent at all, but was, in fact, working for agencies within the U.S. that were already engaging in a conspiracy against Trump.

 Joseph Mifsud is a Kremlin agent tied to Putin and Trump's 2016 Russia adviser—now Kremlin employee—Dimitri Simes.
 If he's falsely telling Trump/Barr he works for the FBI—which the FBI 100% denies—it's *literally* the President and AG working with a foreign power against America. pic.twitter.com/orv4cyziL7